• Skip to main content

 Great Basin National Park

-The drive to Great Basin was peaceful, scenic, and remote.
-We crossed multiple small mountain ranges that had 15 miles of valley between each one.
+The drive to Great Basin was peaceful, scenic, and genuinely remote.
+We crossed multiple small mountain ranges separated by broad valleys — each one roughly 15 miles wide — and saw almost no traffic.
+This is Nevada as few people ever see it.

-The aspen were in peak fall foliage and lined a hiking trail that we took to over 11,000 feet.
-We hardly noticed how short of breath we were while hiking because the aspen with Mt.
-Wheeler and the blue skies in the background were so stunning.
+The aspen were in peak fall color and lined the hiking trail we took up above 11,000 feet.
+We hardly noticed how short of breath we were — the aspen gold against Wheeler Peak and a deep blue sky made the altitude entirely worth it.

 Cedar Breaks National Monument

-Cedar Breaks was made a National Monument in 1933.
-We attempted to visit here last spring, but the road was still closed from snow.
-The rim of the amphitheater is at 10,000 feet elevation.
-There was a hiking trail along part of the rim.
+Cedar Breaks was designated a National Monument in 1933.
+The rim of the natural amphitheater sits at over 10,000 feet elevation — we had tried to visit here in spring but the road was still closed from snow.
+A hiking trail runs along part of the rim with sweeping views into the eroded formations below.

 Las Vegas